 PPC automations are a game-changer for scaling audits and managing campaigns efficiently if used thoughtfully.
 Regularly reviewing and optimizing scripts, automated rules, and recommendations ensures they align with your goals and don’t create inefficiencies.

-• Remember that optimization scores are more of a directional metric.
-You’ll need to assess which recommendations to execute based on your unique performance goals.
+- You’ll need to assess which recommendations to execute based on your unique performance goals.
 If a recommendation does not seem to be meaningful, dismiss it, especially if they don’t fit your targeting strategy.
+For example, the Google Ads optimization score, which Google often recommends may prioritize increasing ad spend instead of genuinely improving your campaign.
+So, approach such recommendations cautiously.

 What comes after your PPC audit?